Walkthrough guide for Google Threat Intelligence group administrators

 User information

-Going down to the user level, they are listed in the USERS tab, where administrators can easily filter shown group members by security settings and user flavor and also by typing the name or email address of the user of interest.
+Going down to the user level, they are listed in the USERS tab, where group administrators can easily filter shown group members by security settings and group role and also by typing the name or email address of the user of interest.

-Additionally, by clicking on a user name, you automatically pivot to the user's profile where user ID is shown next to the user's avatar.
+Additionally, by clicking on a user name, admins can automatically pivot to the user's profile where user ID is shown next to the user's avatar.
 This ID is required in multiple automation tasks that are shown in next sections.

 Service account information